 The Board's policy for determining the nature and amount of remuneration key management for the Group is as follows: The remuneration structure for key management personnel is based on a number of factors, including length of service, particular experience and skills of the individual concerned, and overall performance of the Group.
-The contracts for service between the Company and key management personnel are on a continuing basis, the terms of which are not expected to change in the immediate future.
+The contracts for service between the Company and key management personnel are on a continuing basis.
 Upon retirement key management personnel are paid employee benefit entitlements accrued to date of retirement.